-STRATTEC SECURITY CORPORATION 3333 WEST GOOD HOPE ROAD MILWAUKEE, WISCONSIN 53209 accompanying form, to be used at the Annual Meeting of Shareholders of the Corporation to be held on October 22, 1996 and any adjournments thereof.
-Only shareholders of record at the close of business on August 26, 1996 will be entitled to notice of and to vote at the meeting.
+This Proxy Statement is furnished in connection with the solicitation by the Board of Directors of STRATTEC SECURITY CORPORATION of proxies, in the accompanying form, to be used at the Annual Meeting of Shareholders of the Corporation to be held on October 26, 1999 and any adjournments thereof.
+Only shareholders of record at the close of business on September 9, 1999 will be entitled to notice of and to vote at the meeting.
 The shares represented by each valid proxy received in time will be voted at the meeting and, if a choice is specified on the proxy, it will be voted in accordance with that specification.
-If no instructions are specified in a signed proxy returned to the Corporation, the shares represented thereby will be voted in FAVOR of the election of the directors listed in the enclosed proxy.
+If no instructions are specified in a signed proxy returned to the Corporation, the shares represented thereby will be voted in FAVOR of the election of the Directors listed in the enclosed proxy.
 Shareholders may revoke proxies at any time to the extent they have not been exercised.
 The cost of solicitation of proxies will be borne by the Corporation.
 Solicitation will be made primarily by use of the mails; however, some solicitation may be made by employees of the Corporation, without additional compensation therefor, by telephone, by facsimile, or in person.
-On the record date, the Corporation had outstanding 5,785,400 shares of \$.01 par value common stock entitled to one vote per share.
+On the record date, the Corporation had outstanding 5,456,057 shares of \$.01 par value common stock ("Common Stock") entitled to one vote per share.